decaylabs/moviedb/README.md

 * reducers/
   1. **index.js** - Simple combineReducer
   2. **favorites.js** - Add, remove, check and get-all actions coming from the db.
-  3. **movies.js** - Search and get from the api, GET_FAVORITE just passes through the corresponding object.
+  3. **movies.js** - Search and get moveies from the api, GET_FAVORITE passes this result through to the corresponding object.

 ###Lokijs

 Lokijs is a in-memory JavaScript Datastore with persistence.
 It is highly performant and uses mongo style querying for a familar endpoint.
-I incorporated into my application mostly for persisting favorites across sessions.
-It was a unique challenge and something that I want to experiment with in future applications.
+It is used in this application for persisting favorites across sessions.
+It was a unique challenge and something worth experimenting with in future applications.

 * lokiDB/

-    1. **index.js** - Creates a simple database and autoloads the corresponding 'favorites' collection if it exists.
-Currently it saves documents in the collection every 5 seconds using the provided local storage adapter.
-I'd like to incorporate saving on window close rather than at a set interval as well as utilizing an indexedDB adapter for addtional space since localstorage is limited to ~5mb.
+    1. **index.js** - Creates a new lokijs database and autoloads the corresponding 'favorites' collection if it exists.
+Currently, it saves documents in the collection every 5 seconds using the provided local storage adapter.
+Incorporating a save action on window close rather than using a setInterval, as well as utilizing lokijs's indexedDB adapter for additional storage space beyond the current 5mb limit of local storage, is something being targeted in another iteration of the app.

 ###Api

 Data for this is app is provided by the Open Movie Database API.
 Requests don't require a key and do contain a large set of movies and tv shows.
-Unfortunately, the endpoint can be rather slow causing the app to occasionally "lag" especially on more obscure searches.
-Sadly, there isn't a fast, widely avilable and free endpoint for this time of information.
+Unfortunately, the endpoint can be rather slow causing the app to occasionally "lag" on more obscure searches.
+Sadly, there isn't a fast, widely avilable, and free endpoint for movie information out there currently.

 ###Improvements